Agentforce Revenue Management: What It Does (and Doesn't Do)

 Adoption is driven by speed and scalability.
 Teams can replace spreadsheet-based quoting with configurable rules, standardized discounting, and automated approval processes that keep deals moving.
 These integrated workflows reduce handoffs and manual work, helping revenue operations flow smoothly from opportunity to cash.

-What Salesforce Revenue Cloud does well
+What Agentforce Revenue Management does well

 - Automates quoting and billing through guided selling, pricing strategies, approvals, and invoice generation, keeping all activity tied to accounts and orders.